hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Cascade resource quotas

+K8s provides [K8s ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) API object that allows the cluster admin to define resource quotas and limit ranges per namespace.
+Resource quota tracks aggregate usage of resources in the namspace and allow cluster operators to define hard resource usage limits that a namespace may consume.
+A limit range defines minimum and maximum constraints on the amount of resources a single entity can consume in a namespace.
+It's useful to make sure resource usgae is staying with certain bounds.

-Apply two resource quotas, *'team-vmaas-quota.yaml'* & *'team-caas-quota.yaml'*, to the namespaces *'team-vmaas'* and *'team-caas'*, respectively:
+Type below commands to apply two resource quotas, *'team-vmaas-quota'* & *'team-caas-quota'*, to the namespaces *'team-vmaas'* and *'team-caas'*, respectively:

 ```shell